-Water heaters generally have a lifespan of around 10 years, however this lifespan can be increased if you replace your water heaters sacrificial anode at the recommended intervals, As plumbers its our professional obligation to advise you of ways that can assist in giving you longevity of your entire plumbing system, what i find is that more often than not we don’t educate our customers enough on the benefits and hazards that surround their plumbing products and systems.
+Water heaters generally have a lifespan of around 10 years, however this lifespan can be increased if you replace your water heaters sacrificial anode at the recommended intervals, As plumbers it’s our professional obligation to advise you of ways that can assist in giving you longevity of your entire plumbing system.
+What I find is that more often than not we don’t educate our customers enough on the benefits and hazards that surround their plumbing products and systems.

 Next time that you have a plumber at your house, for whatever reason, please be sure to ask him about your water heater and have him check the condition of your water heaters sacrificial anode, this will take him no time at all and may save you money and more importantly the inconvenience of having no hot water or even worse a leaking hot water heater.

-Take my advice and get your water heaters Checked at least every 5 years. hence get in touch with The Doctor for reliable anode check and supply.
+Take my advice and get your water heaters checked at least every 5 years.
+Hence get in touch with The Doctor for reliable anode check and supply.

 What type of water heaters have anodes.

-Storage water heaters that are not stainless steel will have anodes that require replacing, This includes all electric and gas models.
+Storage water heaters that are not stainless steel will have anodes that require replacing.
+This includes all electric and gas models.